If you’ve read part 1 & 2 of this article series, you may be asking "what else is there to say about improving one’s translation style?"

 Share you insider knowledge of the industry with your client.
 When you can’t take on a job (maybe you have enough work, or are not qualified for that particular subject matter), reach out to your network and forward the job to a colleague.
 You can also point clients to translation websites that can handle their project.
 Clients appreciate these small acts of kindness, and they certainly do not forget about them!

-What would an article be without a true, or two, story for emphasis?
+What would an article be without a true story, or two, for emphasis?

 After completing under graduate school in Japan, I returned to my home country briefly to help in the family business.
 We made it a policy to recommend customers to establishments - even if they were competitors - that most likely carried the products we could not provide.
 Did customers ever appreciate it!
 They ended up coming around more regularly and making more purchases.
 Not only that, but even our competitors started referring their customers to us during stock outs.
 Of course, we made sure not to run out of stock too often -- Clients also have businesses to run…